gerbal/avro_ex/README.md

-# ⚠️ OUT OF DATE FOR LEGACY COMPATIBILITY ⚠️
+# ⚠️ Old Version of AvroEx only for Legacy Compatibility ⚠️

 This hex package `avro_ex_v0` exists for legacy compatibility with incorrect patters for serializing/deserializing avro schemas as implemented